iotaledger/wallet.rs/documentation/docs/libraries/nodejs/exchange_guide.md

 TransactionOptions {
     remainderValueStrategy?: RemainderValueStrategy;
     taggedDataPayload?: ITaggedDataPayload;
-    skipSync?: boolean;
     customInputs?: string[];
 }
 ```

 The `Account.send()` function returns a `transaction` with it's id.
 The `blockId` can be used later for checking a confirmation status.
 Individual transactions related to the given account can be obtained via the `account.listTransactions()` function.

-Please note that when sending tokens, a [dust protection](./developer#dust-protection) mechanism should be considered.
+Please note that when sending tokens, a [dust protection](https://github.com/muXxer/tips/blob/master/tips/TIP-0019/tip-0019.md) mechanism should be considered.